 The Celtic Zombie now stalks Ireland

 The Celtic Tiger has given way to the "Celtic Zombie."
-Oh, that name isn't making the rounds, but the word "zombie" seems to be a regular feature in any report on Ireland
+Oh, that name isn't making the rounds, but the word "zombie" seems to be a regular feature in any report on Ireland's economy these days.

 Today Bloomberg carries a report

 on Ireland's "zombie" hotels.
 During the boom years Ireland added hundreds of new hotels thanks to tax breaks that made hotel investment attractive.
 Now, unfortunately, with the decline in visitor numbers, particularly business travelers, occupancy rates at Irish hotels have fallen to levels not seen in 30 years.
 So a lot of the new hotels are no longer viable, but due to the way the tax breaks were structured it would cost more to close them than to keep them open.

 Those are the zombie hotels, but the biggest, most damaging zombie of them all is our zombie bank.
 If you haven't heard of Anglo-Irish Bank, that's probably just as well.
 This is the zombie that in Hollywood movies is the last and most difficult to kill.
 The biggest and strongest zombie only this zombie may kill us all and leave us with no Hollywood ending.

 of €8.2bn ($10.4bn) for the first six months of this year.
 That is €2,000 ($2,500) per head of population lost, although the money was really lost during the stupid years when Anglo lent money to anyone who could turn the handle on the bank door.

 The losses reported today are in addition to the €12.7bn ($16bn) reported as losses in the previous 15 months.
 Oh, and, lest you think the shareholders or bondholders have lost their shirts due to these losses, Anglo is 100% taxpayer-owned and bondholders are 100% state-guaranteed.
 So Anglo managed that feat solely for our benefit.